Skip to main content

 For example, with the rise of hybrid work, employees are now trending towards working from home for productive days and going into the office for collaborative work.

-As such, offices are being designed with more “we-space” and less “me-space” to provide employees with communal attributes that can’t be replicated at home.
+In keeping with hybrid working best practices, offices are being designed with more “we-space” and less “me-space” to provide employees with communal attributes that can’t be replicated at home.

 Businesses should be relying on data-informed decisions to ensure this need is met.